AI4WORK-Project/AIT-testing/README.md

 weights.
 Constant metric/coverage series yield objective zero.
 The chosen configuration and BO history path appear in terminal output and JSON; without BO the fixed clustering configuration is printed instead.

-### Honest task metrics

-Classification reports accuracy, mean cross-entropy and weighted F1.
-Detection reports precision/recall/F1 using confidence >= 0.25, class-aware NMS at IoU 0.45 and one-to-one same-class matching at IoU >= 0.5; this is not COCO mAP.

-Programmatic supervised pose batches report peak PCK at 5% of the heatmap diagonal, counting only unmasked, nonzero target keypoints.
-This is not COCO OKS/AP or multiperson association accuracy.
-Image-only pose instead reports `pose_confidence_surrogate`: the average per-keypoint maximum sigmoid confidence.
-It is bounded but not calibrated as a probability (zero maps give 0.5).
-Image-only pose BO uses this surrogate, never fake F1 or accuracy.

-Unavailable metrics are `null` in JSON and `N/A` in the terminal.
-Coverage measures diversity of joint cluster assignments of selected internal neuron activations.

 ### Direct neuron-score pretraining